kadena-community/spirekey/docs/KIP-0030/guides/register-an-account.md

 Whether you're a user or developer, creating a Kadena SpireKey account is the first step to using simplified WebAuthN authentication and authorization services.
-Registering for an account stores all of the account information you provide on the blockchain after registration is complete.
+Registering for an account stores the account information you provide on the blockchain after registration is complete.
 Secret information is encrypted and stored with the authentication method of the device you use to register.
 Secret information is not stored on the blockchain with your account information.